LinkedInLearning/llama-for-developers-3831122/README.md

 # LLaMa for Developers
 This is the repository for the LinkedIn Learning course `LLaMa for Developers`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+In this course, learn how to customize open-source AI models with one of the most common open-source models, LLaMa (Large Language Model Meta AI).
+Instructor Denys Linkov shares a hands-on approach to working with LLaMa, explaining LLaMa architecture, prompting, deploying, and training models.
+He uses a series of Python notebooks to show you how to adapt LLaMa to your use cases and employ it in an enterprise or startup environment.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.